thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-foundations.md

 ## Product Design

 In 1964, Christopher Alexander expands on how to optimise the process of design, i.e. the process of inventing physical things.
 Every design problem starts with an effort to achieve fitness between the form and its context.
 The *form* is the solution to the design problem.
-The *context* defines the design problem.
-Fitness means, we try to adapt the form, the solution, to its context, the problem definition.
+The *context* defines the design problem. *Fitness* means, we try to adapt the form, the solution, to its context, the problem definition.

-No complex adaptive system will succeed in adapting, in a reasonable amount of time, unless the adaption happens subsystem by subsystem, where each subsystem is relatively independent from each other.
+Yet, no complex adaptive system will succeed in adapting, in a reasonable amount of time, unless the adaption happens subsystem by subsystem, where each subsystem is relatively independent from each other.
 In a way, we try to reduce the gap between the designer’s small capacity and the great size of their task.

-Therefore ...

 > We may therefore picture the process of form-making [i.e. designing] as the action of a series of subsystems, all interlinked, yet sufficiently free of one another to adjust independently in a feasible amount of time.
 >